Junzkill/Stock-Portfolio-Analysis/README.md

 ## Limitations and Future Improvements

 Currently, the code assumes a fixed portfolio and date range.
-Future improvements could include making the portfolio and date range customizable through user input, allowing users to analyze different portfolios and time periods.
+Future improvements could include making the portfolio and date range customizable through user input, allowing users to analyze different portfolios and time periods and connecting the data to API which requires premium packages to further acccess the data of which I do not have.

 Furthermore, while the project utilizes a line plot to visualize the portfolio's performance, more sophisticated visualization techniques could be explored to enhance the representation.
 For example, candlestick charts or interactive plots could provide a more detailed view of the portfolio's fluctuations.